EE274 (Fall 25): Homework-3

 Solution

-1. The average codelength will be approximately 4.1322 bits per symbol as Arithmetic coder is a lossless compression algorithm which can compress to entropy.
+4.1322bits per symbol as Arithmetic coder is a lossless compression algorithm which can compress to entropy. - Since BWT only permutes the characters in a string (

-3. As seen in Q5.6, BWT forward transform results in repeating characters which are present in frequent words or group of words because of sorting along suffixes.
-Since MTF symbol reduces the locally most frequent symbols to lower indices, the MTF transform on BWT transformed data results in a string with lower entropy.
+Q2.5andQ2.6, BWT forward transform results in repeating characters which are present in frequent words or group of words because of sorting along suffixes.
+Since MTF symbol reduces the locally most frequent symbols to lower indices, the MTF transform on BWT transformed data results in a string with lower entropy. - We can use BWT followed by MTF and finally Arithmetic coding to achieve the desired average codelength.
+The steps involved in encoding and decoding are as follows:

-1. BWT transform the input data.
+- BWT transform the input data.

-2. MTF transform the BWT transformed data.
+- MTF transform the BWT transformed data.

-3. Encode the MTF transformed data using Arithmetic coding.
+- Encode the MTF transformed data using Arithmetic coding.

-4. Decode the Arithmetic coded data.
+- Decode the Arithmetic coded data.

-5. Inverse MTF transform the decoded data.
+- Inverse MTF transform the decoded data.

-6. Inverse BWT transform the MTF transformed data.
+- Inverse BWT transform the MTF transformed data.

 NOTE: compressors such as bzip2, and bsc in fact use BWT and MTF transforms along with a few other tricks to obtain great compression.
 BWT algorithms have also found another surprising use: they allow efficient searching over compressed text!
 Here are more references in case you are interested:

-1. bzip2, bsc
+- bzip2, bsc

-2. wikipedia article: https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform
+- wikipedia article: https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform

-3. BWT for searching over compressed text: slides
+- BWT for searching over compressed text: slides

 Q3: Compression with side information (20 points)

-Lets consider a simple puzzle:
+Let's consider a simple puzzle:

-• Let be a 3 bit random variable where each bit is i.i.d , i.e. is uniformly distributed in with probability ,
+- Let be a 3 bit random variable where each bit is i.i.d , i.e. is uniformly distributed in with probability ,

-1. [5 points] Show that .
+[5 points] Show that .

 HINT: Consider and write it in two different ways